LtanHonor/Deadball_PlayerGen/README.md

 python -m pip install -r requirements.txt

 *** PySimpleGUI now requires a license to use.
-While it is free, I will be looking into either getting a commercial license... or another gui to use.
+While it is free, I Do Not like to force others to use something that requires signing up for it.
+As such, I have moved to using FreeSimpleGUI found here:https://github.com/spyoungtech/FreeSimpleGUI

-Once PySimpleGui is installed, the program is run by:
+Once the requirements are installed, the program is run by:

 python PlayerStats.py